repoog/programmer-new-year/README.md

 > ~# ./new_year
 > Please input a decimal year:2017
 > 1024 + 512 + 256 + 128 + 64 + 32 + 1 = 2017

+P.S: compile this program by "gcc new_year.c -lm".